Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

 How often will the house cleaner come?

 House cleaners typically clean once every week or every two weeks.
-If you’d only like the occasional cleaning, a higher rate may be appropriate – after all, a home that is cleaned more often is far easier to clean.
-(And: will you be home to let them in?
-Use a lockbox?
-Provide a key?)
+If you’d only like the occasional cleaning, a higher rate may be appropriate considering that a home that is cleaned more often is far easier to clean.

 Cleaning includes these tasks, though you can discuss which tasks and which rooms are most important: